SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![Picture 323](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image81.png)

-	Disabling the load means it will not load as a table to the data model.
+	>**Note**: Disabling the load means it will not load as a table to the data model.
 This is done because the query was merged with the **Product** query, which is enabled to load to the data model.

 4. Click **OK**.

 	![Picture 324](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image82.png)

-### **Task 12: Finish up**
+### Task 12: Finish up

 In this task you will complete the lab.